vtex-apps/release-notes/docs/2019-week-39-40/user-identifier-extension.md

 ## Main advantages

 With the `User Identifier Extension`, the login component gained more **flexibility** to serve various store scenarios and users.
-After an extension app is created to support this new feature, there's no need to mandatorily request email addresses from users during login anymore: they will be able to use whatever user identifier you choose.
+After an extension app is created to support this new feature, there's no need to request email addresses from users during login anymore: they will be able to use whatever user identifier you choose.

 ## What you need to do